Prastiwar/Go-flow/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Prastiwar_Go-flow&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=Prastiwar_Go-flow)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=Prastiwar_Go-flow&metric=coverage)](https://sonarcloud.io/summary/new_code?id=Prastiwar_Go-flow)

-Backend framework library written in Go for Gophers who are tired of writing the same interfaces over and over again.
-It mostly provides dependency inversion to most common built systems.
+Backend framework library written in Go for Gophers who want to focus on building great quality backend.
+It mostly provides dependency inversion to most common built systems to allow easily modularize our application and change implementation without changing our business logic.
+This is very cost-effective for organizations moving forward from MVP.
+The framework is viable for both personal and organization level usage where there are multiple products, APIs and development consistency is needed.

 - [Go-flow](#go-flow)
   - [Production readiness](#production-readiness)